haf-decent/arpping/README.md

 ```

 #### search
-The search functionality is broken up into three methods
+The search functionality is broken up into three methods.
+For each, you may pass a reference IP address as the second argument to override the default behavior.

 ###### byIpAddress
-Searching by ip address runs a discovery scan and filters the result based on an input array of desired ip addresses
+Searching by ip address runs a discovery scan and filters the result based on an input array of desired ip addresses.
 ```javascript
 var arpping = require('arpping')();